moneyprotocol/engineering/README.md

 Start Openthereum node from this repo’s root with:
 ```
-yarn start-dev-chain:openBitcoineum
+yarn start-dev-chain:openethereum
 ```

 Then, again from `packages/contracts/`, run it with:
 ```
-brownie test -s --network openBitcoineum
+brownie test -s --network openethereum
 ```

-To stop the OpenBitcoineum node, you can do it with:
+To stop the OpenEthereum node, you can do it with:
 ```
 yarn stop-dev-chain
 ```